Connor Brogdon: Philadelphia Phillies (2020–2024)

-Los Angeles Dodgers
+Los Angeles Dodgers (2024)

 On April 6, 2024, Brogdon was traded to the Los Angeles Dodgers in exchange for Benony Robles.
 After only one appearance for the Dodgers, he was placed on the injured list with plantar fasciitis in his right foot on April 13.
-Brogdon was transferred to the 60–day injured list on May 19.
-He was removed from the 40–man roster and outrighted to the minors on November 14.
+Brogdon was transferred to the 60-day injured list on May 19.
+He was removed from the 40-man roster and outrighted to the minors on November 14.
 Brogdon subsequently rejected the assignment and elected free agency the following day.

-Los Angeles Angels
+Los Angeles Angels (2025)

 On December 23, 2024, Brogdon signed a minor league contract with the Los Angeles Angels.
 He began the 2025 season with the Triple-A Salt Lake Bees, struggling to a 12.89 ERA with 21 strikeouts over 13 initial outings.
 On May 6, 2025, the Angels selected Brogdon's contract, adding him to their active roster.
 Brogdon was designated for assignment by the Angels on August 17.
 He cleared waivers and was sent outright to Salt Lake on August 19.
 However, Brogdon rejected the assignment and elected free agency the following day.
 On August 28, Brogdon re-signed with the Angels on a minor league contract.
 On September 12, the Angels added Brogdon back to their active roster.
-He made 43 total appearances for Los Angeles, compiling a 3-2 record and 5.55 ERA with 49 strikeouts over 47 innings of work.
+He made 43 total appearances for Los Angeles, compiling a 3–2 record and 5.55 ERA with 49 strikeouts over 47 innings of work.
 On October 22, Brogdon was removed from the 40-man roster and sent outright to Salt Lake; he subsequently rejected the assignment and elected free agency.

+Cleveland Guardians (2026–present)

+The Cleveland Guardians signed Brogdon to a one-year, $900,000 contract on December 3, 2025.
+He made 15 appearances for the Guardians, compiling a 2-2 record and 5.28 ERA with 14 strikeouts and one save across 15 1/3 innings pitched.
+On May 8, 2026, Brogdon was designated for assignment following the promotion of Franco Alemán.
+He cleared waivers and was sent outright to the Triple-A Columbus Clippers on May 14.